penguingovernor/length/README.md

 ## Documentation
 For all documentation related to this library, refer to the godoc linked at the top of this README.

+Examples are also available under the `examples` directory.